superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ```

-### **Choosing the right metrics for your use cases**
+### Choosing the right metrics for your use cases

-Ragas focuses on evaluating mainly Retrieval and Generation phases of your RAG pipeline and offers metrics to :
+As we've said above, RAGAS focuses mainly on evaluating your RAG pipeline's Retrieval and Generation phases, and the `ragas score` reflects this.
+It's based on 4 primary metrics that evaluate retrieval and generation.

-- **Evaluate Retrieval**: *context_relevancy* and *context_recall*, which give you the fair measure of the efficiency of your retrieval system.
+- **Evaluating Retrieval**: here, *context_relevancy* and *context_recall* give you a fair measure of your retrieval system's efficiency.
-- **Evaluate Generation**: *faithfulness* to measure the most important aspect when working with LLM i.e. hallucinations and *answer_relevancy* which measures the relevancy of the generated answer wrt to the question.
+- **Evaluating Generation**: *faithfulness* is a measure of _the_ crucial concern when using LLMs - hallucinations. *Answer_relevancy* measures how relevant the generated answer is to the question.

-The mean score of these 4 aspects gives you the `ragas score` which is a single measure of the performance of your RAG system on the aspects of retrieval and generation.
+The mean of these 4 metrics gives you the `ragas score` - a single measure evaluating your RAG system's retrieval and generation.

-#### **RAGAS in action**
+### RAGAS in action

-To understand this further lets build a RAG system on top of Qdrant’s documentation and run the evaluations on top of it.
+To get a practical understanding of how to obtain these metrics and an overall `ragas score`, let's build a RAG system on top of Qdrant’s documentation, and perform our evaluations using this system.

-We are going to be using the pre compiled [hugging-face dataset](https://www.google.com/url?q=https://huggingface.co/datasets/atitaarora/qdrant_doc&sa=D&source=editors&ust=1712248322130408&usg=AOvVaw0Bl7gKES2qQyo88tFWPaZZ) consisting of ‘text’ and ‘source’ of the documentation.
+We'll use the pre-compiled [hugging-face dataset](https://www.google.com/url?q=https://huggingface.co/datasets/atitaarora/qdrant_doc&sa=D&source=editors&ust=1712248322130408&usg=AOvVaw0Bl7gKES2qQyo88tFWPaZZ), which consists of ‘text’ and ‘source’, derived the documentation.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/dataset_preview.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/dataset_preview.png)

-We process this dataset using the choice of our text splitter , chunks size and chunk overlap.
+We process our pre-compiled dataset, choosing a text splitter, chunk size, and chunk overlap, below:

 ```python
 # Retrieve the documents / dataset to be used